Bright-Ogheneovoh/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

- a script that prints the result of an addition
+ a script that prints the result of a division